Emergency advice

 3. Wrap the short end of the bandage around the injured part to secure the dressing pad.

-5. Secure the bandage by tying the short and long ends together in a reef knot, over the top of the pad to keep pressure on the wound.
+5. Secure the bandage by tying the short and long ends together in a reef knot over the top of the pad to keep pressure on the wound.

 7. If blood comes through the dressing, remove it and reapply pressure with a new dressing or pad to control the bleeding.
-Once the bleed is under control, secure in place with the bandage, tying the knot over the wound to keep the pressure on.
+Once the bleed is under control, secure the dressing in place with the bandage, tying the knot over the wound to keep the pressure on.

 How to apply a sterile pad or gauze